Quantitative and qualitative properties for Hamilton-Jacobi PDEs via the nonlinear adjoint method: Introduction

 which is the adjoint problem of the linearized of the viscous regularization of \eqref{hjintroinv}, i.e.

-It makes little use of the maximum principle (only to show that $\rho\geq0$) and provides a better understanding of the convergence $u_\eps$ to $u$, along with the gradient shock structures of the solution $u$. \\ Here, for various choices of the regularity properties of the terminal condition $\rho_\tau$, we derive estimates for the solution $\rho$ to \eqref{adjointintro} to retrieve useful properties of $u_\eps$, sometimes stable with respect to the viscosity parameter $\eps$. \\ We first exploit this approach to investigate some second-order regularity properties of solutions to Hamilton-Jacobi equations in $L^p$-spaces, $1\leq p\leq\infty$.
+It makes little use of the maximum principle (only to show that $\rho\geq0$) and provides a better understanding of the convergence $u_\eps$ to $u$, along with the gradient shock structures of the solution $u$. \\ Here, for various choices of the regularity properties of the terminal condition $\rho_\tau$, we derive estimates for the solution $\rho$ to \eqref{adjointintro} to retrieve useful properties of $u_\eps$, sometimes stable with respect to the viscosity parameter $\eps$.
+We confine our analysis on $M=\R^n$ or the flat torus $M=\T^n$.
+In the latter case the data of the problem are assumed $\Z^n$-periodic with respect to the space variable. \\ We first exploit this approach to investigate some second-order regularity properties of solutions to Hamilton-Jacobi equations in $L^p$-spaces, $1\leq p\leq\infty$.
 Examples of them are the one-side bounds

 and